andreimaxim/andreimaxim.com/_posts/2025-05-31-how-i-use-ai-for-programming.md

 ---
 layout: post
-title: How I use AI for Programming
+title: How I Use AI for Programming
 ---
 I've been using LLMs since March 2023, when ChatGPT 4 was released and it became clear (at least for me) that AI will probably have a significant impact in my job as a programmer.
 I've used it almost daily